grrrr/constantq/readme.txt

-constantq~ - Constant-Q spectral analysis
+constantq~ - spectral analysis for Pure Data and Max

 Copyright (c) 2010-2012 Thomas Grill (gr@grrrr.org)
 For information on usage and redistribution, and for a DISCLAIMER OF ALL